PowerCodersOrg/powercoders.org/site/content/participant/_index.md

     * You have started to learn digital skills on your own (see resources below)

-    * You understand, speak and write English (B1 level)
+    * You understand, speak and write English well

     * You are a fast learner